 - Sensitivity to light and sound

+Let’s delve deeper into explain what brain damage after a car accident physically involves.
 A traumatic brain injury (TBI), also known as intracranial injury, refers to the damage of brain tissue after being involved in an incident.
-Injuries of this nature are often caused by a significant impact to the head that has resulted in brain damage.
+Injuries of this nature are often caused by a significant impact on the head that has resulted in brain damage.
 For example, a brain damage injury could be caused by road traffic accidents, physical assault, and slips and trips.
 You might be wondering whether or not a traumatic brain injury has permanent effects, and how do you know if a head injury is serious?

 The recovery time for a traumatic brain injury could be determined by the severity of the injury.
 If you’ve experienced a brain injury that has the potential to heal over time, the NHS claims that you might be recommended follow-up appointments to monitor your progression.
 You may also be recommended rehabilitation, which could include: